27 September 2014

 A sexton in love

+Herbert Joeks was born as Herman Jozef van Hugten in Amsterdam in 1915.
 He started his career in amateur theatre.
-In 1943 he could avoid to have to go to Germany for the Arbeitzeinsatz (forced labour) by working as a professional singer and actor for the Trianon Cabaret.
+In 1943 he could avoid having to go to Germany for the Arbeitzeinsatz (forced labour) by working as a professional singer and actor for the Trianon Cabaret.

-After the war he performed for Canadian soldiers and they accidentally gave him his stage name.
+After the war, he performed for Canadian soldiers and they accidentally gave him his stage name.
 They pronounced his surname Hugten as ‘Hughes’.
-In Dutch this is phonetically written as ‘Joeks’.
+In Dutch, this is phonetically written as ‘Joeks’.
 So as Herbert Joeks he went to work for several cabaret companies and often performed for the radio.

-From 1955 till 1958, Joeks was a permanent member of the acting company of the upcoming Dutch television.
-The first years he appeared in several TV adaptations of famous books and plays, such as Charles Dickens’ De geest van kerstmis/A Christmas Carol (1958) in which he played an acclaimed Scrooge.
+A huge success was the comedy Fanfare (Bert Haanstra, 1958) about two competing brass bands in the fictional village of Brederwiede.
+Joeks appeared also in Haanstra’s next film, De Zaak MP/The M.P.
+Case (Bert Haanstra, 1960), but this comedy proved to be a huge flop.
+From 1955 to 1958, Joeks was a permanent member of the acting company of the upcoming Dutch television.
+The first years he appeared in several TV adaptations of famous books and plays, such as Charles DickensDe geest van kerstmis/A Christmas Carol (1958) in which he played an acclaimed Scrooge.

-With his small, frail figure, his early balding head and close mouth, and his shrill, slightly narrowed voice he usually performed the same kind of characters: a priest, a notary, a shopkeeper or just a little frightened bourgeois.
+With his small, frail figure, his early balding head and closed mouth, and his shrill, slightly narrowed voice he usually performed the same kind of characters: a priest, a notary, a shopkeeper or just a little frightened bourgeois.

 Dutch postcard by Uitgeverij Takken, Utrecht, 3793.
 Photo: Jutka Mol, Rome.
 Publicity still for Fanfare (Bert Haanstra, 1958).